Learn About Clubfoot

 Often, the problem is a tightened Achilles tendon, and a simple procedure is needed to release it.

 Some severe cases of clubfoot will need surgery if other treatments do not work, or if the problem returns.
-The child should be monitored by a health care provider until the foot is fully grown.
+The child should be monitored by your health care provider until the foot is fully grown.

 Who are the top Clubfoot Local Doctors?